ajsmit/Basic_stats/docs/04-graphics.md

 ### Continuous data

 #### Frequency distributions (histograms)

 As with discrete data, we have a choice of absolute (Fig. 4.2A) and relative (Fig. 4.2 B-C) frequency histograms.
-There's also the empirical cumulative distribution function (ECDF) (Fig. 4.2 D) that uses relative proportions, but in this instance it is the relative propotion that each individual observation has towards the sample.
+There's also the empirical cumulative distribution function (ECDF) (Fig. 4.2 D) that uses relative proportions, but in this instance it is the relative proportion that each individual observation has towards the sample.
 Since the purpose of frequency histograms is to count the number of times something takes place or occurs within a category, what do we do when we are faced with continuous data where no categories are available?
 We can create our own categories, called *bins*.
 See the Old Faithful data, for example.
 The eruptions last between 1.6 and 5.1 minutes.
 So, we create intervals of time spanning these times, and within each count the number of times an event lasts as long as denoted by the intervals.
 Here we might choose intervals of 1-2 minutes, 2-3 minutes, 3-4 minutes, 4-5 minutes, and 5-6 minutes.
 The **ggplot2** `geom_histogram()` function automatically creates the bins, but we may specify our own.
 It is best to explain these principles by example (see Figure 4.2 A-D).

 <!-- show example of numerical summary -->